Craft Passion

 What are you waiting for?
 Make a forest of colorful Christmas trees to brighten up any corner of your home!
 Check out the cone tree crochet pattern and tutorial below for free 🎄

 I have just updated my home with this beautiful centerpiece on our dining table during Christmas.
-You can make the Christmas gnome from this amigurumi pattern.
-The pine trees on the right are from this crochet pattern.
+You can make the Christmas crochet gnome and the crochet pine trees from our free crochet patterns.
 Both are the extended patterns from this basic cone crochet pattern.

 The reindeer cone on the top of Ikea’s PÄRLBAND candle holder is the tallest cone from the crochet pattern.
 Note: took the cone away before lighting up the candle.

-Also, not forgetting to give a some thing nice to my Marcho the Sock Monkey during this Christmas.
-Marcho deserves a nice Santa Hat this Christmas as it has been good and nice since born in year 2012.
-The Santa Hat is made from the 33 rounds cone, just add a pom-pom to the tip and crochet 3 rounds with fuzzy yarn to make the rim.
-It is so happy that he prefers to stay up high on the tree to show off its new hat.
-If you need to view how to make the hat, you may click this link to view a similar method but instead in a mini version; it is a pair of Santa Hat Hair Clips I made for 2 little beautiful girls.
+The Santa Hat is made from the 33-round cone; simply add a pom-pom to the tip and 3 rounds of fuzzy yarn to make the rim.
+It is so overjoyed that he prefers to remain high on the tree to show off its new hat.
+If you need to see how to make the hat, you can see a similar method in the Santa hat hair clips crochet pattern.

 crochet cone tree